Laura Lopes

 Laura Rose Lopes (' Parker Bowles; born 19 April 1978) is an English art curator.
 She is the daughter of Andrew Parker Bowles and Queen Camilla, making her the stepdaughter of King Charles III.

 Biography

 Early life

 Laura Parker Bowles was born on 19 April 1978, the second child of army officer Andrew Parker Bowles and Camilla Shand.

-She grew up at Bolehyde Manor in Allington, and later Middlewick House in Corsham, both in Wiltshire.
 She and her older brother Tom were raised as Catholics.
-Their father is Catholic, as was their paternal grandmother, Dame Ann Parker Bowles.
+Their father is Catholic, as was their paternal grandmother.
+Her paternal grandparents were Derek Henry Parker Bowles of Donnington Castle House in Berkshire, who was a great-grandson of Thomas Parker, 6th Earl of Macclesfield, and his wife Ann (née de Trafford), daughter of multimillionaire racehorse owner Sir Humphrey de Trafford, 4th Baronet and granddaughter of Henry Cadogan, Viscount Chelsea (heir apparent of 5th Earl Cadogan).
+Her maternal grandparents were Major Bruce Shand, a British Army officer turned businessman, and The Honourable Rosalind Cubitt, daughter of the 3rd Baron Ashcombe and Sonia Rosemary Keppel, daughter of Alice Keppel.
 Fiona Petty-Fitzmaurice, Marchioness of Lansdowne, is her godmother.

+She grew up at Bolehyde Manor in Allington, and later Middlewick House in Corsham, both in Wiltshire.

 Lopes was educated at St Mary's Shaftesbury, a Catholic girls boarding school in Dorset.
 In the 1980s, she and her brother attended Heywood Preparatory School in Corsham.
 She later attended Oxford Brookes University, where she studied History of Art and Marketing.

 Career

 In 2001, Lopes spent three months as an intern at the Peggy Guggenheim Collection in Venice.
 She was Tatlers motoring correspondent in 2001 while her brother Tom was a food columnist at the same magazine.
 Lopes managed The Space Gallery in London's Belgravia area in the mid-2000s, and in October 2005 became a co-founding partner and gallery director of London's Eleven gallery.
 She also recommends art events to her mother.

 From 2015 to 2023, she was the co-founding owner of the fashion boutique Mojo & McCoy in Hungerford.